olsner/synsedizer/README.md

   The sleep command determines the note and rest lengths by spacing out the note on and off commands.

-### Monophonic commands

-* `g N`: "note on" command, enables output of the note and sets its wavelength to N cycles.
-If the note is already sounding it is first stopped.
-The note will continue sounding until stopped with G. Use the `s` command to control note duration.
-* `G`: "note off" command, stops sounding the note (if any).

-`g` is a mnemonic for "gate".

-### Polyphonic commands

 * `[abcde] N`: "note on" command for one of the five allowed notes a through e.
-  The wavelength argument is the same as in the monophonic synsedizer.
+  Enables output of the note and sets its wavelength to N cycles.
+The note will continue sounding until stopped with the corresponding note off command.
+  Use the `s` command to control note duration.

 * `[ABCDE]`: "note off" command for the corresponding note